KKWaxy/ansible-docker-role/README.md

 ansible-docker
 =========

-This role aims to deploy doker stack on servers.
+This role permit to deploy the latest version of docker on any GNU/Linux based Operating System.

 Requirements
 ------------